megasnort/camping_selector/README.md

 - **camping_waypoints.gpx**: A file, with camping waypoints
 - **your_route.gpx**: The route you will be following during your travels
 - **20**: The number of kilometers around your route where you want to look for campings.
+This is an generous approximation.
 - **selection_of_campings.gpx**: A file with the waypoints 20km around your route.
 Note that your route is nót included in this file!

 | ![Campings near the route](route.png)